ibttf/Math/README.md

 # Math
-This repository is a collection of math notes written in Latex.
+This repository is a collection of my notes from math classes at Columbia.
 Hoping to look back on this in the future to refresh me on core concepts.

 Classes included (so far):